we’re looking for a new Executive director

-We are committed to implementing a racially and ethnically diverse, anti-ageist, gender-varied, economically-mixed and multi-abled staff team of people from LGBTQ+ identities, families, and communities.
-We encourage applicants to self-identify.
+The Ten Oaks Project is committed to implementing a racially and ethnically diverse, anti-ageist, gender-varied, economically-mixed, and multi-abled staff team of people from 2SLGBTQ+ identified identities, families, and communities.

 Duties and Responsibilities